Hackers News Hackers News

 TencShell Infection Chain and Delivery Method

-The attack followed a clear multi-stage delivery pattern.
-A lightweight first-stage dropper was executed after initial access, designed to stay small and quietly pull down the next payload while using a fake User-Agent to blend outbound requests into normal traffic.
+The TencShell attack observed by Cato Networks followed a well-structured, multi-stage delivery process.
+The initial access led to the execution of a lightweight, first-stage dropper.
+This dropper was designed to be small and inconspicuous, primarily tasked with fetching the subsequent payload while using a fake User-Agent to camouflage its outbound requests within regular network traffic.

-After retrieval, the shellcode was loaded into a memory region, marked as executable, and launched through a new thread within the originating process.
+Upon retrieval, the Donut shellcode was loaded into a memory region, marked as executable, and launched within the originating process via a new thread.
+Donut subsequently reflectively mapped the TencShell implant into memory, completing the infection chain and preparing the malware for active command-and-control communications.

 Indicators of Compromise (IoCs):-